 the average adult American begins an exercise plan or diet at least once per year yet over half of the U.S. is overweight or obese.

-So this begs the question, if most people want to be fit and most people are trying to be fit, why is that so many people are having such little luck losing weight and keeping it off?
+So this begs the question, if most people want to be fit and most people are trying to be fit, why is that so many people are having such little luck burning body fat, losing weight and keeping it off?

 I’m fond of making the analogy that trying to reach a fitness goal, or any goal for that matter, is like trying to get to a destination.
 For example, let’s say you’re in Los Angeles and you want to take a road trip to New York.
 You’re going to get a map right?
 What would happen if you just drove east without a map, or gps?
 Sure you may get there someday by trial and error.
 But chances are you’d end up driving in circles, lost, pissed off, and run out of gas money before you ever got there.
 It’s the same principle with getting fit.
 The problem is, most people don’t have a plan.
 They basically go about exercise program like this (tell me if this sounds familiar), they move more and eat less.
 They join a gym or start jogging, biking, hiking, or something, and just try to not eat so damn much.
 There’s no real rhyme or reason for why they’re doing what they’re doing.
 They’re just doing, which by all accounts is better than sitting on your ass doing nothing, but it doesn’t ever seem to get them to their goal.
 It’s essentially the equivalent of just “driving east.”

-The 5 Step Plan For Permanent Fat Loss
+The 5 Step Plan To Lose Weight And Burn Body Fat

 Step 1: Resistance Training